sjml/DotfileWatcher/README.md

 Watches `~/.dotfiles` and pops a tiny icon in the status bar if anything's changed that hasn't been committed to git.
-When the icon is clicked, it opens `~/.dotfiles` in Visual Studio Code for inspection.
+When the icon is clicked, it opens `~/.dotfiles` in the Finder or an app of your choice for inspection.

 Throw it in Login Items and let it do it's thing.